What you need to know about serious illness cover

 What is serious illness cover?

-Serious illness cover is a long-term insurance policy designed to pay you a lump sum if you’re diagnosed with a specific serious illness.
+Serious illness cover is a life insurance policy designed to pay you a lump sum if you’re diagnosed with a specific serious illness.
 The policy you choose will clearly state which illnesses are covered and the terms and conditions to process a pay-out.
 Illnesses include cancer, stroke and heart attack.
-Some policies will also pay-out claims if you need to undergo open-heart surgery.
+Some policies will also pay out claims if you need to undergo open-heart surgery.

 When you consider critical illness cover, please note that these policies usually include a ‘survival period’, which stipulates the minimum number of days you need to survive (calculated from the first diagnosis of the illness).
 The ‘survival period’ varies from 14 to 28 days (depending on the specific cover and illness).